dotnet/docs/docs/architecture/dapr-for-net-developers/serviceinvocation.md

 Lastly, as distributed applications compose many different services, capturing insights across service call graphs are critical to diagnosing production issues.

-The Dapr service invocation building block addresses these challenges by using a Dapr sidecar as a [reverse proxy](https://kemptechnologies.com/reverse-proxy/reverse-proxy/) for your service.
+The service invocation building block addresses these challenges by using a Dapr sidecar as a [reverse proxy](https://kemptechnologies.com/reverse-proxy/reverse-proxy/) for your service.

 ## How it works